 5. Create a backup file.

-If you plan to use your new host’s migration services, you now can follow their instructions.
-Be sure to check your site is working properly when your migration is complete!
+Note: If you plan to use your new host’s migration services, you can now follow their instructions.
+Ensure your site is working correctly when your migration is complete!
 Otherwise, keep reading.

 6. Create a database on your new web server.